stevegeek/vident/README.md

 # Vident is a collection of gems

+The core gems are:

+- [`vident`](https://github.com/stevegeek/vident) to get the base functionality
+- [`vident-typed`](https://github.com/stevegeek/vident-typed) to optionally define typed attributes for your view components

+Gems that provide support for `ViewComponent` and `Phlex`:

 - [`vident-view_component`](https://github.com/stevegeek/vident-view_component) for using with `ViewComponent` and untyped attributes
 - [`vident-typed-view_component`](https://github.com/stevegeek/vident-typed-view_component) for using with `ViewComponent` and typed attributes
 - [`vident-phlex`](https://github.com/stevegeek/vident-phlex) for using with `Phlex` and untyped attributes